 A performance task is any learning activity that requires students to demonstrate their ability to apply their knowledge, understanding and skills.
 They yield a performance or tangible product that shows evidence of learning.
 Performance tasks are also used as assessment activities, allowing the teacher to measure student proficiency in a multiplicity of skills in areas such as research and problem solving.
 The 21st century skills of communication, creativity, collaboration, critical thinking, and use of technology (as advocated in the STEM and STEAM approaches), are also emphasised.
 The ability of students to persevere at a task and to give precise and accurate information, as well as other exemplary habits of mind, can also be observed.
-Performance tasks and project-based assessment are themselves examples of authentic assessments.
-(See the example of a project-based activity on page 93.
+Performance tasks and project-based activity on page 93.